Transaction Monitoring: How AI Improves Performance and Efficiency

 A transaction monitoring system generates a “transaction alert” that can be analyzed at a customer level by an AML analyst.
 AML analysts may file a report called a Suspicious Activity Report (SARs/STRs) with the appropriate authorities.

-A Transaction monitoring alter is generated when a transaction or series of suspicious transactions because they do not match the customer’s known or expected transactional behavior.
+A Transaction monitoring alert is generated when customer transactions or a series of suspicious transactions do not match the customer’s known or expected transactional behavior.

 Some examples could be: